DavidXanatos/DiskCryptor/README.md

 #### Is DiskCryptor still maintained?
 The last release was over a year ago.
 Yes.
 DiskCryptor is still actively maintained.
 However, it is a very mature piece of software, and there is little ongoing development required.
 As a result, releases are infrequent.

-#### All DiskCryptor builds are labeled “Beta.”
-Will there ever be a final release?
+#### All DiskCryptor builds are labeled "BETA" Will there ever be a FINAL release?
-No. There will not be a “final” release.
-Labeling the software as Beta is a deliberate decision.
-DiskCryptor is a free, low-level encryption tool, and even minor misuse can result in complete data loss.
+No. There will not be a FINAL release.
+The BETA label is intentional and serves as an explicit warning.
+DiskCryptor is a free, low-level disk encryption tool; even minor misuse, misconfiguration, or unexpected interactions can result in irreversible data loss.

+The BETA designation serves as a clear warning and a legal and practical boundary: you are expected to understand what the software does and to assume full responsibility for its use. __DiskCryptor is used entirely at your own risk.__

-You use it entirely at your own risk.
-I have used DiskCryptor since its inception without major issues; however, I always maintain reliable backups and understand the implications of the actions I take.
+I have personally used DiskCryptor for decades without major issues; however, I understand the implications of each action and always maintain reliable backups.

 #### I installed a Windows update and the DiskCryptor bootloader no longer starts.
 Windows boots directly into recovery.
 What should I do?